VonHeikemen/ts-enable.nvim/README.md

 \}
 ```

-That's it.
-You don't have to learn new things to make this work.
-As long as you have the correct version of `nvim-treesitter` installed, `ts-enable.nvim` will take care of the rest.
+That's it. `ts-enable.nvim` will [take care of the details](#ts-enablenvim-is-not-strictly-needed), and if you want, it can use `nvim-treesitter` to install any missing treesitter parser on demand.

 If you prefer lua, don't worry.
 You can use `vim.g.ts_enable` in your configuration.
 I also added a thing to make it compatible with `lazy.nvim`'s option API.